HISTORY & ETIQUETTE OF AFTERNOON TEA

 ‘A very enjoyable course!
 When you think you know everything about the world of tea and its traditions, Jane Pettigrew crosses your path and reorganizes all your knowledge with great expertise and charm.
 Highly recommended for all tea lovers.’

 The webinars last approximately 2 hours each (1.5 hours of teaching and half an hour for questions).
 The self-study course is available to complete in your own time, with approximately 8 hours of learning included.
-This online course will remain open to study for a 12-month period from the date of your enrolment.
+This online course will remain open to study for 120 days from the date of your enrolment.
 Both courses include handouts.

-Students working towards the Tea Master certification may also attend a one-hour Question & Answer webinar with Jane Pettigrew.
+Students working towards the Tea Diploma certification may also attend a one-hour Question & Answer webinar with Jane Pettigrew.
 These are scheduled regularly to attend after you have completed this Afternoon Tea course.

 WHAT WILL I LEARN?